 In the new millennium the Association changed its name to the 8E Railway Association to more clearly indicate the nature of our interests as it was felt that the number of people who would recognise the significance of 8E as a steam shed code were becoming less in number.

-Following the closure of Northwich MPD (Nov 1984) servicing activities continued at Chester, followed by Crewe Heritage Centre from 1987.
-Although no longer servicing main line steam locos as a group, the 8E Railway Association remains and its aims are to promote railway preservation generally, and to this end we are now a purely support organisation.
-A varied programme of talks, and slide/film shows of both historical and modern railways, and other events are held monthly throughout the year.
-Many members are also involved in a more practical way, working at a variety of preserved railways and operating main-line tours.
+Although we no longer service main line steam locos as a group, the 8E Railway Association continues with its aims now more aligned to promoting railways and railway preservation generally, and to this end we are now more of a social organisation.
+A varied programme of talks, and slide/film shows of both historical and modern railways, and other events are held monthly throughout the year from September through to May with usually a couple of summer trips that are railway related during the June to August period.
+A number of our members are also involved with other preserved railways, either as working volunteers or supporters.

 Photo above: LMS ‘Black Five’ 5000 on shed at Northwich in the early 1980s.